napengam/phpWebSocketServer/server/README.md

 In the given examples resources are **/web** and **/php**

 Next the server sends a message **ready** to the client, that is waiting for this
-message.
-A client connecting through websocket now sends its UUID which is tracked
-along other informations for this client.
+message and a UUID which is tracked along other informations for this client.

 Any incoming message is allways acknowledged with a **next** message to the client.
 Clients should wait for this message to arrive, before sending another message.